BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hume.md

 - Role of a rational part of the soul is only an instrumental one
 - It is not rational to plan the better way of fullfilling the desire
+- Rejects the supremacy of reasons based on one’s own good for being moral